About complaints and charges for repair and body shops

 The result of the hearing may be no action, a civil penalty, and/or a suspension or revocation of your ability to operate as a vehicle related business in New York State.
 You may also be offered the opportunity to pay restitution to the consumer instead of the fines and/or penalties, or to have the penalty reduced.

 You are entitled to hire an attorney and to bring that attorney to the hearing.
 The DMV is the petitioner is this case and the complainant may be a witness for the case.

 As a result of the hearing, the ALJ may sustain some, all, or none of the charges.
 There may be no action, a warning, the imposition of a suspension, revocation, and/or civil penalties.
 If the ALJ only imposes civil penalties, in order to prevent the loss of your operating privilege, you must pay all fines and penalties.
 You will receive a letter from DMV shortly after the hearing.
 You will have 30 days from the date of the order by the judge to pay your fine or penalty.

 Failure to pay any fines or penalties or to serve out your suspension will result in indefinite suspension of your business certificate and the possible assessment of a lien against your business.
 However, if you pay your fine and/or penalty or serve out your period of suspension, you will be back in business after complete compliance.
 If you are revoked, you must surrender all supplies and cease to operate.

 You have the right to appeal any adverse decision.
-If you chose to appeal, you have 60 days from the date of the ALJs decision to file the Appeal From DMV Hearing Determination (AA-33A), which must be accompanied by the appropriate filing fee.
+If you chose to appeal, you have 60 days from the date of the ALJs decision to file the Appeal From DMV Hearing Determination (PDF) (AA-33A), which must be accompanied by the appropriate filing fee.